Where to Stay

 Brodick Golf Club sits five minutes' walk from the CalMac ferry terminal at Brodick — the most accessible golf course on the Isle of Arran for visitors arriving by boat from Ardrossan.
 The course is a parkland layout below the lower slopes of Goatfell, Arran's highest peak, with the mountain providing a backdrop that improves every photograph taken on the course regardless of the quality of play in front of it.

 At par 62 and around 4,400 yards, Brodick is shorter than a full-length course — there are no par 5s and the layout is designed for the varied visitor traffic the course sees, rather than competitive golf.
 This is not a criticism.
-The course is well-maintained, the views across Brodick Bay are genuine, and the combination of the ferry crossing, the mountain backdrop, and a round on the island justifies the trip on its own terms.
+The fairways are firm and true, the views across Brodick Bay are extensive, and the combination of the ferry crossing, the mountain backdrop, and a round on the island justifies the trip on its own terms.
 The green fee of £35–£40 is honest for the experience.

 Brodick is the natural starting point for an Arran golf day that can combine with Lamlash Golf Club (3 miles south, hillside views over Holy Isle) and, for visitors with a full day, the ferry-and-bus journey to Shiskine on the west coast.
 The CalMac foot passenger crossing from Ardrossan takes 55 minutes; the ferry runs multiple times daily year-round.